dcint/apim-aoai-secure-terraform/README.md

 # Terraform API Management Module

-This project uses Terraform to manage highly available and redundant API Management resources, with a backend configuration designed for scalability and resilience with OpenAI.
+This project uses Terraform to manage highly available API Management resources, with a backend configuration designed for scalability and resilience with OpenAI.

 ## Overview

-This module creates and manages Azure API Management Multi-Region instances and associated resources.
-It also retrieves data from existing Azure resources like Resource Groups, Virtual Networks, and OpenAI endpoints.
-It provides load balancing to multiple OpenAI private endpoints in multiple regions.
+This module is responsible for creating and managing Azure API Management Multi-Region instances along with their associated resources.
+Existing Azure resources such as Resource Groups, Virtual Networks, and OpenAI endpoints are accessed for data retrieval.
+Load balancing across multiple OpenAI private endpoints in various regions is another key feature provided by this module.

 ## Resources